longhowlam/Tweetface/README.md

 To get the it running you will need

-* twiter token.
+* twitter token.

 I have set up the authentication token in a different R session and saved it in a RDS file so that at the beginning of the shiny app I can import it. with twitter_token = readRDS("twittertoken.rds").

 * Microsoft keys

-Set up in a R file that is sourced in at the beginning of the shiny app
+Set up in an R file that is sourced in at the beginning of the shiny app.
+So in Keys.R you would have for example:

 VisionKey = "123456789"
 FaceKey = "qwertyuiop"
 Emotion = "987654321"

+At the beginning of the shiny app: source("Keys.R")

 Cheers
 Longhow